Jacksun84/nest-ipa-uploader/README.md

 Commit upload to finalize<br>
 <br>

-Examples of commands|tasks to run: bash
+How to install and use:
+bash
 # 1. Install new dependency
 npm install